 A Stormwater Connection Permit is required before connecting or making changes to Council’s drainage system.
 This system includes underground drains, drainage pits and kerb and channel.

-This permit allows us to check the private drainage work whenever a new connection or alteration to our drainage system is carried out by building works.
+This application allows us to check the private drainage works, whenever a new connection or alteration to our drainage system is carried out by building works.

 This permit is required by the Community Amenity – Local Law 3